EOX-A/d3.TimeSlider/Readme.md

  - `lineplot`: Whether this dataset will be displayed as a line
  - `histogramThreshold`: Sets the threshold, when this dataset will be displayed in a quantized manner.
+ - `histogramBinCount`: Sets the number of bins to use when drawing histograms.
  - `sourceParams`: Anything you want to pass to the source function.
  - `records`: The records for this dataset.
 When the records are set this way, the dataset is static, and does not change.